Five Iron Frenzy: Formation and early years (1993–1996)

-Almost instantly, Five Iron became a prominent presence in the Denver music scene.
+Almost instantly, Five Iron Frenzy became a prominent presence in the Denver music scene.
 The band opened for Tooth & Nail Records artists MxPx for their third show and played over sixty shows during their first eight months, soon becoming a staple of every major ska show in the Denver area, opening for such nationally successful touring bands as The Mighty Mighty Bosstones and Less Than Jake.
-Although Five Iron's initial intent was to stay local and help develop their own scene, in June 1995, the band traveled to the Cornerstone Festival in Bushnell, Illinois, to play an impromptu set before several prominent Christian alternative bands and record labels, including Ghoti Hook, Crashdog and Alex Parker of Flying Tart Records.
+Although Five Iron Frenzy's initial intent was to stay local and help develop their own scene, in June 1995, the band traveled to the Cornerstone Festival in Bushnell, Illinois, to play an impromptu set before several prominent Christian alternative bands and record labels, including Ghoti Hook, Crashdog and Alex Parker of Flying Tart Records.
 The band has since partially attributed their early success to this stunt, as they would return to Cornerstone the following year sponsored by a record label.

-As their local popularity grew, Five Iron solidified a "mission statement" that they would play half regular venues and half Christian venues to reach both secular and Christian audiences.
+As their local popularity grew, Five Iron Frenzy solidified a "mission statement" that they would play half regular venues and half Christian venues to reach both secular and Christian audiences.
 By the summer of 1996, the band had released their first recorded material — a 7" single entitled It's Funny, But Not Very Creative, which featured two original songs and a tongue-in-cheek punk rock cover of Amy Grant's 1985 hit "Everywhere I Go" — and were entertaining offers from several major Christian record labels including Tooth & Nail, Alarma and Brainstorm Artists International before ultimately signing with 5 Minute Walk Records.
-In September, Five Iron recorded their first studio album Upbeats and Beatdowns, which was released later that November.
+In September, Five Iron Frenzy recorded their first studio album Upbeats and Beatdowns, which was released later that November.